 The IRS’ Registered Tax Return Preparer program ended in 2013, but you can still be a part of the Volunteer Annual Filing Season Program (AFSP).
 Without involvement in the AFSP it’s hard to work with the IRS on a client’s account.
 CPAs, enrolled agents and attorneys have unlimited representation rights before the IRS.
 A participant of the AFSP has limited representation rights.
 As you begin your side gig journey this is a great place to start.

 It’s relatively easy to be an AFSP.
 You need 18 hours of continuing education from IRS-Approved CE Providers: 10 hours of federal tax law topics, 2 hours of ethics and a 6 hour Annual Federal Tax Refresher (AFTR) every year.
-(Note: The links are to products used in my office with newer preparers.)

 I have never been a minimum education type of guy.
 Generally CPAs need 40 Continuing Professional Education (CPE) credit hours per year; enrolled agents an average of 24.
 In a typical year I approach 100 hours of qualified CPE!
 If I’m going to do something I may as well do it at a high level of competence.
 I recommend you complete at least 40 CPE credits per year.
 The cost is a business deduction.

-As you grow your practice you will want to add some letters after your name.
+As you grow your tax preparation practice you will want to add some letters after your name.
 I suggest the enrolled agent designation.
 EAs are a tax authority and have full representation rights before the IRS.
 EAs can also represent clients of returns someone else prepared, unlike AFSPs.

 The EA exam is tough, but worth the effort.
 Here is the study guide I recommend.
 Take your time when working for your EA.
 Use the study guide and study and study and study.
 About a third pass the first time through.
 Success is in direct proportion to dedication of studies.